yarisvt/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/distributed-tracing/open-telemetry/otel_jaeger.md

 {{< note success >}}
 **Note**

-Indicate the folder containing your APIs by setting the [TYK_GW_APPPATH](https://tyk.io/docs/tyk-oss-gateway/configuration/#app_path) environment variable.
-By default, the apps folder in the Docker Compose file's location will be used for loading the APIs.
+Indicate the folder containing your API definitions by setting the [TYK_GW_APPPATH](https://tyk.io/docs/tyk-oss-gateway/configuration/#app_path) environment variable.
+By default, the apps folder in the Docker Compose file's location will be used for loading the API definition.
 {{< /note >}}

 To run all services, execute: